edu27/omnipay-redsys-eseperio/README.md

 In order to understand the code included within this library, you should check the docs page [how it works](docs/how-it-works.md)

+### List of errors

+Redsys has a list of errors that can be returned by the gateway.
+You can find the list of errors [here](docs/error-codes.md).
+Also the whole list is available in JSON format [here](src/utils/error-codes.json)

 Basic Usage
 -----------